-From the architect.
+Text description provided by the architects.
 The building contains 20 dwellings in six floors, the ground floor is intended for 3 commercial premises, and the underground level for 31 parking spaces and 20 storage rooms.

 A bright facade during the day, rich with dynamic volumes and shadows that at night is lit as a dimmed lighting box, achieves a porous building.
 The facade is very light, deep and variable according to the use of its inhabitants, creating reflections, shadows and silhouettes that flow between the interior and exterior.